shreyashguptas/Machine-Learning-for-Dummies/_sources/README.md

 4. Create new code cells to experiment with concepts
 5. Report issues or suggestions in the [GitHub repo](https://github.com/shreyashguptas/Machine-Learning-for-Dummies)

+## Feedback

+If you come across any issues or have suggestions to improve this open-source project email me at shreyash.gupta@shreyashg.com

 ## Contributing

 We welcome contributions to improve this open-source project: